tmcphillips/go-demos/notes/2019-04-29 Install Go bindings to Qt on Windows.md

 - Noticed that error message running qtsetup above refers to an installation of Qt with a different version and location on disk than what I actually have.
 	- Error message refers to: `C:\Qt\5.12.0\`
 	- Qt is installed at: `C:\Qt\Qt5.12.3\5.12.3`
-- Found a suggested solution in a GitHub issue: https://github.com/therecipe/qt/issues/492#issuecomment-355209898
+- Found a suggested solution in a GitHub issue comment: https://github.com/therecipe/qt/issues/492#issuecomment-355209898
 - Following the guidance in the comment to the GitHub issue above, set two system-wide environment variables in System Properties:
     ```